hyung-hwan/hawk/hawk/README.md

 	}

 If you prefer C++, you may use the Hawk/HawkStd wrapper classes to simplify the task.
 The C++ classes are inferior to the C equivalents in that they don't allow creation of multiple runtime contexts over a single hawk instance.
-Here is the sample code that prints "hello, world":
+Here is the sample code that prints "hello, world".

 	#include <HawkStd.hpp>
 	#include <stdio.h>